mcsoini/symenergy/docs/source/example_constant.rst

 * two power plants
 * storage capacity

 Power plant cost supply curves are constant.
-This example was discussed in detail in `<https://doi.org/10.1016/j.eneco.2019.104495>`_
+A similar example was discussed in detail in `<https://doi.org/10.1016/j.eneco.2019.104495>`_

 On the technical side, this example demonstrates the adjustment of model parameters at various stages.